 Ground-breaking French-UK climate change satellite mission showcases the UK’s world-leading carbon Earth observation capability.

-The MicroCarb satellite – a joint UK Space Agency and French space agency CNES climate mission – is completed ready for launch and has journeyed to France.
+The MicroCarb satellite – a joint UK Space Agency and French space agency (CNES) climate mission – is complete and in storage in France ready for launch.

-After spending a year undergoing assembly and integration processes, followed by rigorous testing in the RAL Space clean room MicroCarb will be stored at Thales Alenia Space’s facility in Toulouse ready to be assigned a launch date, currently due to be in 2025.
+After spending a year undergoing assembly and integration processes, followed by rigorous testing in the RAL Space clean room, MicroCarb is stored at Thales Alenia Space’s facility in Toulouse ready to be assigned a launch date, due to be in 2025.

-The UK Space Agency has invested £13.9m in the joint climate satellite mission, in which the UK is partnering with CNES – the French Space Agency.
+The UK Space Agency has invested £15m in the joint climate satellite mission, in which the UK is partnering with CNES.

 MicroCarb will be the first European satellite designed to measure carbon fluxes on Earth by precisely measuring carbon dioxide (CO2) from all around the world – the main greenhouse gas caused by human activity.